SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* need to import content & set up users as part of releases

+* why are some recipes in git, but not local?

+* add release AllContent recipes, e.g. 00_Pages_AllContent
+  add an AllContent recipe, perhaps AllReleasedContent or AllContentProd, and AllContent? rename st defs recipe to 00_Pages_ContentDefinitions rename st2 recipe to fit in with content naming scheme also

 * pre-populate custom graph sync settings to represent the real defaults
 * add visualisation settings into read only set
 * can't reset focus on a pagelocation, nor visualise it from the editor